pgillet/spark-article/k8s-python-client.md

  only the rights needed for our client application and in the single namespace `spark-jobs` (_"principle of least privilege"_).

-# The Hard Way
+## The Hard Way

-## Fetch credentials
+### Fetch credentials

 Here, we're going to configure the Python client in the most programmatic way possible.
 First, we need to fetch the credentials to access the Kubernetes cluster.
-We’ll store these in python environmental variables.
+We’ll store these in Python environmental variables.

 ```bash